KarlMeierMattern/Full-Stack/JS-notes.md

 - To access the children of an element use `.children`.

 		document.getElementById("container").children);
+> [!TIP]
-- Arrays have a `.some()` method that will return true if the callback function returns true for at least one element in the array.
+> Arrays have a `.some()` method that will return true if the callback function returns true for at least one element in the array.

 		const arr = ["A", "b", "C"];
 		arr.some(letter => letter === letter.toUpperCase())
   		// Checks if any element in the array is an uppercase letter
+> [!TIP]
-- Arrays have an `.every()` method that will return true if the callback function returns true for all elements in the array.
+> Arrays have an `.every()` method that will return true if the callback function returns true for all elements in the array.

 		const arr = ["A", "b", "C"];
 		arr.every(letter => letter === letter.toUpperCase());